 Once you have passed the national test and obtained your certification as a DOT Medical Examiner, you will have to maintain your credentials by completing recurring training every 5 years.
 You will also be required to pass the certification exam once every 10 years.

 How can I get help becoming a certified Medical Examiner?

 TeamCME’s goal is to support Medical Examiners, and to guide them as they provide a valuable service to their community.
-Our staff is standing by to answer questions and offer advice.
-Call us at (541) 276-6032 or click HERE to contact us right from your smartphone or computer.
+Our staff is available to answer questions and offer advice.
+Call us at (541) 276-6032 or click HERE to contact.